 A lectern is slanted top desk that exists in many speaking scenarios.
 These wooden standing desks are great for holding books, notes or laptops and little else.
 Many organizations consistently use them requiring speakers stand lifelessly behind them or grip them for dear life.
 The problem with lecterns is that it is often used a psychological shield between you and the audience.
 Lecterns shouldn’t be an excuse to not use effective body language, use movement or otherwise impede you speaking performance.
 Instead, you should realize that movement can be a powerful tool in your toolbox as a speaker.

 Many beginning public speakers tell me they were taught by (well-meaning but misinformed) speaking coaches to stay in a single place and not move much while speaking.
 This is horrible advice in some cases as your speech may benefit from purposeful movement during your presentation.
+This pervasive public speaking myth take the energy out of just about any speech.
 Instead we should realize that our purposeful movement can aid our delivery and reception of our message.

 Attire is Irrelevant